candorgander/PartSearch/README.md

 ## What it does

 PartSearch adds a context menu (right click menu) item that allows you to search for any part number by simply selecting the part number and right clicking and choosing your distributor.
-Right now only shows results for the .in domain for Digikey and Mouser,but customization is coming in future updates.
+When you install the extension, you are promted to enter your preferred domain TLDs according to your country.

 ## Example